Forest games for young and old: you need to know these 9 great forest games! - NIKIN CH

 1. hide and seek in the forest

-The classic outdoors version - because in the forest you can hide behind tree trunks.
-While one child counts to 15 or 20, the others hide - whoever is found last is the next person to search.
+The classic outdoor version - because the forest is a great place to hide behind tree trunks.
+While one child counts to 15 or 20, the others hide - whoever is found last is the next seeker.

 The memory game can be played in two versions.
-One is easy to arrange spontaneously by collecting leaves, chestnuts, branches of characteristic trees and plants and covering them with a cloth.
-The cloth is lifted for a minute so that the children can memorise what is on the forest floor.
-Afterwards, the task is to find as many of the objects seen as possible by themselves.
-The one who finds the largest number in agreement wins.
+One is easy to arrange spontaneously by collecting leaves, chestnuts and branches from characteristic trees and plants and covering them with a cloth.
+The cloth is lifted for a minute so that the children can memorize what is lying on the forest floor.
+They then have to find as many of the objects they have seen as possible.
+Whoever finds the largest number of matching objects wins.

 A little more preparation is needed for this variant - photos of trees, bushes or other natural elements, such as rock formations, must be taken in the forest the day before.
-Using the photos, the children - and adult participants - should now identify and find what is depicted.
-A great game to get to know the forest better and to learn something about the plants in the forest.
+The children - and adult participants - then have to identify and find what is shown in the photos.
+A great game to get to know the forest better and to learn about the plants in the forest.

 Children in the forest

-Another activity that can be implemented with few "ingredients".
-For here, all that needs to be done is to stretch a strong cord from Tree to Tree - the longer, the better.
-The children have to feel their way along this "guide" while blindfolded.
-The uneven forest floor is a real challenge, but the difficulty should be adjusted to the age of the children so as not to overtax them.
+Another activity that can be implemented with just a few "ingredients".
+All you have to do is stretch a strong string from Tree to Tree - the longer the better.
+The children have to feel their way along this "guide" blindfolded.
+The uneven forest floor is a real challenge, but the difficulty should be adapted to the age of the children so as not to overwhelm them.

 [ product-handles list="treecap-snap-classic-kids, classic-polylana-sleek-kids, treesocks-kids-forest-1, treeshirt-kids, treehoodie-kids, treegloves-thumb-norwegian-kids, treerepair-kit"]